juliendevi/juliendevi.github.io/_projects/3_project.md

     </div>
 </div>
 <div class="caption">
-    These pictures represent a male of the species Aedes aegypti (left) and an heat-map of the differential express transcripts detected between swarming and non-swarming males (right).
+    These pictures represent a male of the species <i>Aedes aegypti</i> (left) and an heat-map of the differential express transcripts detected between swarming and non-swarming males (right).
 </div>

 <h1>References</h1>